teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just your everyday man trying to solve every puzzle that catches my interest.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## A Tip for Succcess
+"Success is a journey, not a destination."

+If you want to be "successful" I'd recommend working out in the morning.
+It is life changing.
+Just do it, and you'll understand.

+The way I look at success is constantly changing.
+At first success to me was status, money, and power.
+Not necessarily what I am wearing, but achievements.
+I don't see it that way anymore.

+I now see success as my relationship with my experiences.
+Being able to make the right decisions to make my life balanced.
+Choosing my priorities is what determines what decisions I make.
+And ultimately, the experience I get is the outcome of my decisions.
+Success is a balance of priorities and experiences.
+It's a journey, not a destination.

 ## Be Calm
 "Heavy is the head that wieghs the crown."